dulanjaleefl/Responsive-web-navigation-menu/README.md

 # Responsive-web-navigation-menu
-- This is a basic resposive website
+- This repositiry contains a responsive navigation menu
 - At mobile screen size-hamburger menu icon and a dropdown menu
 - At desktop computer screen size-horizontal navigation bar
 ## Folders and Files